huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dds_flavors.md

 ## Argument Reference

 * `region` - (Optional) Specifies the region in which to obtain the V3 dds client.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `engine_name` - (Required) Specifies the engine name of the dds, "DDS-Community" and "DDS-Enhanced" are supported.